 These Red Wine and Garlic Braised Beef Shanks, ladies and gentlemen, is one of those meals.

-Red Wine and Garlic Braised Beef Shanks is a little out of the ordinary.
-Similar to osso buco, beef shanks are a meaty cut that requires low and slow braising, but the time you put in to it is repaid in heavenly goodness.
+Similar to osso buco, beef shanks are a meaty cross-cut from the leg of the cow that requires low and slow braising, but the time you put in to it is repaid in heavenly goodness.
 The meat is tender and full of savory flavor and the sauce is the perfect accompaniment to the rich beef.
 Slap this hunk of delicious beef on top of homemade mashed potatoes and your eyes will roll back in your head its so good.

 It’s okay.
 Go.
 I’ll wait.